 SPH 202, Public Health Issues in California’s Central Valley.
 (3 units, Th).
-In this class, students are introduced to topics on specific Valley health issues, including: economic, social and land use historical factors that contribute to present day health concerns, drinking water access, heat, occupy, occupational health, air quality, chronic disease and poverty, environmental contamination, incarceration industry, racism and immigration policy, and healthcare policy.
+Students are introduced to topics on specific Valley health issues, including: economic, social and land use historical factors that contribute to present day health concerns, drinking water access, heat, occupy, occupational health, air quality, chronic disease and poverty, environmental contamination, incarceration industry, racism and immigration policy, and healthcare policy.
 Students also have the opportunity to meet UCD researchers from multiple disciplines who are studying public health issues in California’s Central Valley.
 The course also introduces students to conducting literature searches and reviews of the literature.
 Required for PhD in Public Health. *Enrollment is primarily limited to PhD students in Public Health, but exceptions are possible for doctoral students in other programs at Dr. Ko’s discretion.

 Past classes for REACH-PRIME: Introduction to Health in the Central Valley; San Joaquin Valley Water and Agriculture: A Case Study of Social Determinants of Health; Current Developments in Healthcare Policy and Relevance to Underserved Populations; Practice of Medicine in Underserved Areas